Contractor Growth Benchmarks: HVAC, Roofing, Plumbing & Remodeling (2026)

 Conversion-Ready Digital HQ

 Built to hit or exceed benchmark landing-page conversion rates.
-Track your true cost per booked job.
+Track your true cost per booked job, not cost per click.

 24/7 AI Booking Agent

-Hits the under-5-minute response window consistently, even when the owner is on a ladder.
+Hits the under-5-minute response window consistently, even when the owner is on a ladder at 7pm.

-Ensures increasing spend and rankings converts to profitable booked work.
+Ensures increasing spend and rankings converts to profitable booked work, not just more leads to ignore.

 Key Terms Glossary